jacobaustin123/Coral/README.md

 # Installation

+The Coral GitHub page provides installers for MacOS and several Linux distributions.
+These installers can be found on the [Releases page](https://github.com/ja3067/Coral/releases).

-The Coral language is written in OCaml and compiles target programs to LLVM IR.
-To build the language *with OCaml, ocaml-llvm, and gcc/clang already installed*, run:
+To build the language from the source, you must have OCaml, ocaml-llvm, and gcc/clang already installed.
+To build Coral from the source *with OCaml, ocaml-llvm, and gcc/clang already installed*, run:

 ```bash
 > git clone https://github.com/ja3067/Coral.git